-Our FlyThisSim touch trainer VM is an outstanding training aide that will make your flight training much more efficient.
-Expect to spend around 15 hours in the SIM at $50/hour, or ~$750
+Our one-G Foundation 1000 trainer VM is an outstanding training aide that will make your flight training much more efficient.
+Expect to spend around 2.5 hours in the SIM at $75/hour, or $187.50

 Instructors get paid whenever they are giving your instruction – whether it’s in a classroom setting, using the SIM or flying the airplane.
-For budgeting purposes figure 80 hours at $50 per hour, or ~$4000
+The current rate for instruction is $70/hour.

-$16,000 is based on the per hour cost of aircraft and simulator rental and instructor rates.
 Keep in mind that these costs will vary from school to school.
-You may find higher or lower rates for airplane and simulator rentals as well as instructor fees.
+You may find higher or lower prices advertised for airplane and simulator rentals as well as instructor fees.

 Some schools offer what appears to be a lower “package” rate.
-They get there by assuming you’ll finish with a minimum number of hours.
-There is generally an asterisk (*) indicating that the cost is based on a minimum number of hours and if it takes you longer, you’ll be billed at the standard rate.
+They get there by assuming you’ll finish with a minimum number of hours (40).
+There is generally an asterisk (*) indicating that their cost is based on a minimum number of hours.
+If it takes you longer, you pay the additional funds at the standard rate.

 The best approach is to plan for more hours.
-If you are able to train faster – that’s great, and you can use that extra money for aircraft rental after you have your pilot’s license or to start training for your instrument rating.
+If you can train faster – that’s great.
+Any money that you have leftover after you have your pilot’s license can be used to fly – or to start training for your instrument rating.